 The bottom of the enclosure should be covered.
 When choosing a substrate, there are many, and you can even use things such as newspaper and cardboard.
 A newspaper is excellent for maintaining humidity and for being odorless.

 If you want to go the more ‘professional’ looking route for your snake, you can buy natural substrates.
 A good example is Exo Terra Rain Forest Substrate which is odor absorbing and heat-treated.
 It is ideal for humidity-loving reptiles as it controls air humidity levels naturally.

-A pool of sorts is going to be imperative for an Anaconda snake.
-It should be large enough for the Anaconda to fully submerge itself in.
-Water temperature has to be right and should be kept between 76 and 82° Fahrenheit.
+A pool of sorts is imperative for an Anaconda snake.
+It should be large enough for the Anaconda to fully submerge itself.
+Water temperature has to be between 76° and 82° Fahrenheit.

 Miscellaneous Snake Items

-Be careful with feeding your Anaconda live prey.
-This is because a rat or a chicken will put up a fight with your snake, and in captivity, your pet snake can be injured so that the wound becomes infected.
-Dead animals can be a better option, especially since snakes in the wild are opportunistic, and will feed on dead animals killed by other animals.
+Be careful feeding your Anaconda live prey.
+This is because a rat or a chicken will put up a fight and in captivity, your pet snake can be injured and the wound can become infected.

-Adult Anacondas can be fed every 2-3 weeks.
+Adult Anacondas should be fed every 2 to 3 weeks.
 It’s your responsibility to keep an eye on your snake’s weight.
-You can adjust feeding times according to seasonal changes and behavior of the snake, bearing in mind that both under- and overfeeding can lead to a variety of health issues.
+You can adjust feeding times according to seasonal changes and behavior of the snake, bearing in mind that both under and overfeeding can lead to a variety of health issues.

-There is no denying that the Anaconda is an amazingly impressive reptile, super for keeping as a pet.
-It is, however, facing legislation in certain countries now and this may prevent it from being kept in captivity.
+There is no denying that the Anaconda is an amazing and impressive reptile and makes for a unique pet.
+But legislation is changing in several countries and you may no longer be able to keep these snakes in captivity.

 Do research on keeping one of these snakes and whether it is legal to keep one as a pet in your country.
 It pays to be a responsible snake owner.